"Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit." Matthew 28:19

 We love celebrating baptisms as a church family!
-The next scheduled date is Sunday, August 4 at our annual picnic at the Maplewood Swim Club.
+The next scheduled date is Sunday, November 24.
 If you are interested in taking this step in your faith journey, please check out the info and complete the form below.
 If you have questions, please give us a call at 215-355-6462.

 Baptism is a public confession of one’s faith in Christ and a sign of one’s desire to be fully devoted to Him.